What is Long Term Debt?

 In simple terms, Long term debts on a balance sheet are those loans and other liabilities, which are not going to come due within 1 year from the time when they are created.
 In general terms, all the non-current liabilities can be called long-term debts, especially to find financial ratios that are to be used for analyzing the financial health of a company.

 - They are issued as bonds by companies to finance their expansion over several years to follow.

 - Thus, they mature over many years; 10-year bonds, 20-year bonds, or 30-year bonds, for example.
 It is a very common practice, especially in all the capital-intensive industries all around the globe.
 Hence, bonds are the most common types of long-term debt.

-- There is also something called “current portion of long-term debt”.
-When an entity issues a debt, some portion of the long-term debt needs to be paid every year (or period) till the time the principal amount of that debt has been fully paid back to the creditor.
+- There is also something called the “current portion of long-term debtCurrent Portion Of Long-term DebtCurrent Portion of Long-Term Debt (CPLTD) is payable within the next year from the date of the balance sheet, and are separated from the long-term debt as they are to be paid within next year using the company’s cash flows or by utilizing its current assets..”
+When an entity issues a debt, some of its portions need to be paid every year (or period) till the time the principal amount of that debt has been fully paid back to the creditor.

 - Due to this, even if the whole debt is of the long-term nature, the portion of the principal that is required to be paid back within the current year cannot be categorized under the long-term Debt.
-Therefore, that portion is written under current liabilities as “current portion of long-term debt”.
+Therefore, that portion is written under current liabilitiesCurrent LiabilitiesCurrent Liabilities are the payables which are likely to settled within twelve months of reporting.
+They're usually salaries payable, expense payable, short term loans etc. as “current portion of long-term debt.”